fchmainy/k8s-trainings-101/README.md

 <p align="center">
 	<img width="100" src="v1/v1_icon.png" alt="V1 logo">
 </p>
+Note:
+You can also expose your application using the expose service object and access your application via a NodePort.
+This is a permanent change (until you explicitly remove it) so we won't use it here as we prefer using an Ingress service.
+Expose is presented here: https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/

 Using the instructor private registry deployment token username and password, you should create a new namespace called **"ingress"**, create a docker-registry secret and deploy into the ingress namespace the following container image:
 <pre>